deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_10_3.png)

-> 🔼 Figure 9 shows a qualitative comparison of the full model against ablation studies removing the coarse-to-fine training strategy, normal loss, normal regularization, and the gamma function.
+> 🔼 Figure 9 shows the qualitative comparison of ablation study on different components of the proposed SpectroMotion method, demonstrating the effect of removing each component on the final rendering result.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Qualitative comparison of ablation study without different components.